 VETERINARY ASSISTING: ANIMAL HUSBANDRY AND NUTRITION

 This course, Veterinary Assisting: Animal Husbandry and Nutrition, is modeled upon one of the 12 courses that make up the online portion of the VetMedTeam Veterinary Assistant Program.
-Our program has been NAVTA approved since 2011 and full program graduates are allowed to take NAVTA's Approved Veterinary Assistant (AVA) examination.
+Our program has been NAVTA approved since it's inception and full program graduates are qualified to take NAVTA's Approved Veterinary Assistant (AVA) examination.

 We recognize that a member may not wish to enroll in the full program but they have an interest in a specific area of training.
 This course is therefore being offered as a separate training option.
 It does not contain a clinical requirement.